 The active pole is the Tyrant, who cannot and will not create anything or bless others.
 He is concerned only with power, control and self-aggrandizement.
 Instead of channeling or embodying the archetype of the King, he believes that he is the King, literally the center of the universe.
 He is inflated, narcissistic, grandiose and entitled and assumes that conventional moral restraints don’t apply to him.
 Curiously, since he has a scarcity mentality, he objectifies all others and exploits them for his own purposes.

 Greek myth acknowledged the damage that powerful but uninitiated men could do: Grandiose King Erysichthon cut down a sacred oak.
 Demeter cursed him with insatiable hunger, throwing him into a frenzy of consumption.
 He ate everything and everyone in his kingdom, ultimately consuming himself.
 The king who couldn’t bless ended up destroying the realm.
+In Irish myth, the Rape of the Well-maidens provides a similar moral.

 The passive pole of the Shadow King – the Weakling – lies just below consciousness.
 In this manifestation, he is indecisive, depressed, incapable of leadership or blessing and of course, extremely insecure.
 Underneath every blustering Tyrant is a Weakling, and underneath every cowering Weakling is a Tyrant waiting to explode.